-- 1. Install the battery (3-cell or 4-cell) based on the configuration. - 2.
-Install the base cover. - 3.
+- 1. Install the system board (UMA or discrete). - 2.
+Install the battery (3-cell or 4-cell) based on the configuration. - 3.
+Install the base cover. - 4.
 Follow the procedure in after working inside your computer.

 Removing the speakers (in 4-cell battery configuration)